Back to Programs Overview

 2-1-2

-In this course students will study the concept of inclusion and how it impacts their role as an educator.
-Knowledge will be acquired in the form of lectures, labs, hands on activities and fieldtrips.
-The primary focus will be to create curricula that are developmentally appropriate to all learners.
-This will include: adaptations to the physical environment, programming based on individual needs and developmental level in addition to behaviour guidance strategies.
+In this course, students will study the concept of inclusion and exceptionalities and how it impacts their role as an ECE.
+Knowledge will be acquired in the form of lectures, labs, and hands-on activities.
+The primary focus will be to create opportunities that are developmentally appropriate to all learners.
+This will include adaptations to the physical environment, programming based on individual needs and developmental levels, in addition to behaviour guidance strategies.

 Co-op option